Are you wondering what a sitemap is and how to create a sitemap in WordPress?

 With that said, simply adding a sitemap doesn’t affect search rankings.
 But if there’s a page on your site that’s not indexed, then a sitemap provides a way to let search engines know about that page.

-Make It Easier for Search Engines to Discover Your Content
+Help Search Engines to Discover Your Content

 Sitemaps are also extremely useful when you first start a blog or create a new website because most new websites don’t have any backlinks.
 The lack of backlinks makes it harder for search engines to discover all new content.